katerynak/lus_project1/README.md

 ### Run the code

-To recreate all the resultes from the report experiment it's enough to run main.py
+To reproduce all the resultes from the report experiment it's enough to run main.py

 ```
 python main.py
 ```

 All the results will be stored in results/ folder, grouped in different subfolders by model (baseline, minimum/improved, all/cross_vall).
-Language models of each model will be saved in models/ folder in case user would like to evaluate their perplexity.
+Language models of each model will be saved in models/ folder in case user would like to evaluate their perplexity score.